Continue reading below for the full job description or click the Download PDF button for the full job description.

 - Minimum of Bachelor’s degree, Master’s Degree highly preferred.

-- Demonstrated and proven experience leading growth-stage organizations, leading people, managing teams, and developing employees.
+- Leading people, managing teams and developing employees.

 - Effective written communication skills.
 Should be able to adapt communication style to suit different audiences.

-- Demonstrated skills and knowledge in financial management.
+- Skills and knowledge in financial management and resource development.

-- Knowledge of human resource management laws, regulations, policies, procedures, and processes relating to a variety of human resource management functions.
+- Knowledge of human resource management laws, regulations, policies, procedures and processes relating to various human resource management functions.

-- Demonstrated knowledge and skills in working in the community and developing partnerships to accomplish common goals.
+- Knowledge and skills working in the community and developing partnerships to accomplish common goals.

-- Demonstrated capacity to work with diverse populations.
+- Capacity to recruit, retain and work with diverse populations.

-- Proven ability to develop and monitor services to persons with disabilities.
+- Ability to develop and monitor services to persons with disabilities.

-- Proven ability to supervise and evaluate executive staff.
+- Ability to supervise, mentor and evaluate executive staff.

 Essential Responsibilities / Accountabilities